ArnuldOnData/rshiny/parallel/README.md

 partial order, without affecting the final outcome.
 The goal here is to model processes in the outside world that happen concurrently, such as multiple clients accessing a server at the same time.

+Currently, the only code you will see is of how to use *Parallel*.

-Currently, there is no code of *Parallel* + *Shiny* in this repo.
+There is no code of *Parallel* + *Shiny* in this repo.
 Reason is,  reactive values of Shiny require reactive context which is a bit tricky to manage using all the nodes in the cluster created using *Parallel* and this requires more than 4 days of expertise in all three: *R*, *Parallel* and *Shiny*.

 ####  Definitions are from Wikipedia.
 See here: